Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Unassisted triple plays are the rarest individual defensive play in baseball.
 They require a specific situation (runners on first and second, both running) and a specific result (line drive caught by an infielder in position to reach both a base and a runner).
 Through more than a century of professional play, fewer than 15 have been recorded.

 Wright went on to have a productive career cut short by a shoulder injury in 1929.
-He played parts of 11 major league seasons and made two All-Star rosters.
+He played parts of 11 major league seasons.
 The triple play remains the signature moment, three Hall of Fame-caliber players retired on a single swing.